openedx/edx-platform/openedx/core/djangoapps/course_live/docs/decisions/001-course-live.rst

 for configuring different aspects of the course experience such as progress, wiki, teams, discussions, etc. all from one place.

-This ADR describes the addition of an another course app named ``Live``.
+This ADR describes the addition of another course app named ``Live``.
 The Live app will be used to configure a video conferencing tool for the course.
-The will be will be available as a new Tab in the course experience.
+The will be available as a new Tab in the course experience.
 The tool will be added as an LTI integration.
 We will currently support only ``Zoom`` as a video conferencing provider.
 But other providers can also be added later.